Design and Technology – Materials processing | e-Consult

 Materials processing (1 questions)

-- Wastage - Drilling (Hand or Powered Drill): Drilling would be used to create holes for joining the lid and base together.
-This could involve using screws, clips, or other fasteners.
+- Wastage - Drilling (Hand or Powered Drill): Drilling would be used to create pilot holes for any joinery methods required to attach the panel to the furniture piece.
+This could include dowels, screws, or other fasteners.
 The advantage is creating precise holes for assembly.
-A disadvantage is the potential for cracking the plastic if the drill bit is too aggressive.
+A disadvantage is the potential for splitting the wood if the drill bit is too aggressive.